LumeoLang/Logo/README.md

-# Lumeo logo
+# Lumeo Logo pack

-Idk i'm not a graphic designer
+Please be aware that these logos are NOT under any open-source license.